TonywuKIA/IA4-GyroscopeBallGame/README.md

-# Assignment 4 – Gyroscope-Controlled Ball Game
+# Gyroscope-Controlled Ball Game

-## Overview
+## Description

-This project implements a simple tilt-controlled ball game using Android and Jetpack Compose.
+A simple tilt-controlled ball game built using Jetpack Compose and Canvas.

-The player controls a ball by tilting the device and navigates through obstacles to reach the goal area.
+The player tilts the device to move a ball across the screen, avoid obstacles, and reach the goal area.

----

 ## Features

-* Motion-based control using device sensors (accelerometer)
+* Tilt-based control using device sensors
-* Ball movement based on device tilt
-* Obstacles forming a simple maze
+* Canvas rendering for the game scene
-* Collision detection to prevent passing through obstacles
+* Collision detection with walls and obstacles
-* Goal area (green region)
-* Optional win message and reset button

----

-## Implementation Details

-* Built using **Kotlin** and **Jetpack Compose**
-* UI is rendered using the **Canvas API**
-* Device motion is captured using the **SensorManager**
-* Accelerometer is used for reliable tilt control (especially in emulator)

----
+* Simple maze-style gameplay

 ## How to Run

 1. Open the project in Android Studio
-2. Run the app on:

-   * A physical Android device (recommended), or
+2. Run on a physical device (recommended) or emulator
-   * An emulator (use Virtual Sensors to simulate tilt)
-3. Tilt the device to move the ball toward the goal
+3. Tilt the device to control the ball

----

 ## Notes

-* Emulator testing requires manually adjusting tilt via:
+When using an emulator, tilt can be simulated via:

-  * Extended Controls → Virtual Sensors → Device Pose
+Extended Controls → Virtual Sensors → Device Pose.
-* A physical device provides a smoother experience

 ---